appaquet/exomind/README.md

 a user to own his own personal cloud that is extensible via WebAssembly applications and accessible via Web/Mobile SDKs.
 It is designed to be resilient to failures, allow offline usage (ex: on mobile).

+Exocore is primarily built for [Exomind](https://github.com/appaquet/exomind), a personal knowledge management tool built in parallel of this project.
+Exocore is the application framework for Exomind.

 The primary concept in Exocore is a Cell, which is a unique container for a user's applications and data.

 A cell consists of: